chaplinjs/chaplin/README.md

 To run the tests, the source files and the specs need to be compiled using the CoffeeScript compiler first.
 Run `cake test` in the repository’s root directory, then open the test runner (`test/index.html`) in a browser.

 ## Boilerplate
-[Chaplin Boilerplate](https://github.com/chaplinjs/chaplin-boilerplate) is a base application for Chaplin.
-You can use it
+[Chaplin Boilerplate](https://github.com/chaplinjs/chaplin-boilerplate) is a base application project for Chaplin.
+You can use it freely as a skeleton for your chaplin project.

 If you’re not a CoffeeScript user, there’s also a plain JavaScript boilerplate: [Chaplin Boilerplate-Plain](https://github.com/chaplinjs/chaplin-boilerplate-plain)